eobanb/setaudio/README.md

 1. Change the last `ProgramArguments` string (specifically, the last argument of the `audiodevice` program) to match the exact name of the audio output you want to use.
 In my case it's **Elgato Dock** (note that this is the name given to the device by the Elgato Dock utility; if you own this dock but haven't installed the utility, the name is **USB Audio CODEC**).
 Also remember to escape spaces with a backslash (as in `Elgato\ Dock`)

 2. Change the `idProduct` and `idVendor` integers to match the device.
-This can be found in the **System Information** app, under USB.
+This can be found in the **System Information** app, under USB (or, `ioreg -p IOUSB` in Terminal).

 3. Change the `IOProviderClass` string to match the device.
-This can be found by running `iousb` in Terminal.
+This can also be found by running `ioreg -p IOUSB` in Terminal.
 For the Elgato dock it's `AppleUSBDevice` but yours may be different.

 Once you're certain you have the right values in the plist, you're ready to install.